Skip to content

 Please join AAP alumni, students, colleagues, faculty, and contributors as we launch the thirteenth Cornell Journal of Architecture (CJoA).
 This issue explores the theme “Missing.”

 When something disappears, a lingering sense of its presence stays behind.
 Motives and means of disappearance remain to tease or haunt.
 Occasionally, traces are left, tangibly re-presenting the intangible un-present, at least for those who look.
-Missingness, though innately intangible, implies a visceral experience of the recognition or loss of what is not present.
+Missingness implies a visceral experience of the recognition or loss of what is not present.

-This issue reflects the present nature of what is forgotten — what is found is no longer missing.
-This collection of essays, interviews, and visual work spanning nearly five years attempts to remember what is missing, to serve as a reminder of the no-longer, the superstitious, and the possibility of recurrence.
+This issue seeks to reflect the present nature of what is forgotten.
+This collection of essays, interviews, and visual work spanning nearly five years attempts to remember what is missing, to serve as a reminder of the no-longer—from disappearances, to denials, to erasures—and the possibility of recurrence.

 Biographies